AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-screens-introduction.md

 ## Server Configuration {#server-configuration}

->[!NOTE]
+>[!IMPORTANT]
 >
->**Important**:
->
->AEM Screens player does not make use of the Cross-Site Request Forgery (CSRF) token.
-Therefore, in order to configure and AEM server to be ready to use for AEM Screens, skip the referrer filter by allowing empty referrers.
+>AEM Screens player does not use the Cross-Site Request Forgery (CSRF) token.
+Therefore, to configure the AEM server to be ready to use for AEM Screens, skip the referrer filter by allowing empty referrers.

 ## Health Check Framework {#health-check-framework}